Nikfilk2030/Telegram_bot_weather_prediction/README.md

 # Overall Prewiew

-This bot @Weather_prediction_FCS_bot can give you weather forecast for the nearest time and can also predict it using machine learning algorythm
+This bot @Weather_prediction_FCS_bot can give you weather forecast for the nearest future and can also predict it using machine learning algorythm

 # Description:

-While making this project our main goals were to impliment **as much features as we can**, including:
+While working on this project our main goal was to impliment **as much features as we can**, including:

 * Pandas dataframes
 * Machine learning algorythms